XingxinHE/Junior-SofwareEngineer-Notes/README.md

 # Overview: The notebook:open_book: of junior software engineer:keyboard:

 This notebook is and will be with me in the path of a software engineer working on 3D stuffs.
-This notebook and is constantly evolving.
+This notebook and is **constantly evolving**.

 The topic ranges from programming language like C#, C++, Python, to 3D Software I mostly use like Rhino, Blender, and even to some Algorithm.

 # Table of Content